Rewriting the Rules of Virtual Reality:

-(If you missed Part l and Part ll, please find the links at the bottom of the page)
+(If you missed Part l, Part ll, or Part IV, please find the links at the bottom of the page)

 The idea of virtual realities is not necessarily a new one.
 It is precisely what Plato was talking about in his Allegory of the Cave, or what Lewis Carroll was talking about in his 1872 novel, Through the Looking-Glass.
 In Plato’s Allegory of the Cave, a group of people live their entire life chained up in a cave facing a wall, and the only reality they know are the moving images on the wall.
 But the greater truth is that the images on the wall are nothing more than the projection of shadows created by people and objects moving between the cave dwellers’ backs and a light, the source of which in this case, is a fire.

 The purpose of the allegory is to explain how the ancient philosopher is like the prisoner who is freed.
 It is only in their freedom that they realize that what they thought was reality, was not reality at all.

 In Through the Looking-Glass, Alice has a similar experience of entering an alternate reality by climbing through a mirror.
 And just like a reflection, on the other side of the mirror everything is reversed, including logic.

 While these were once fanciful ideas of great thinkers and artists, now science, which is the contemporary language of mysticism, has confirmed that there is indeed another reality—another layer of laws that supersede how Newtonian laws once described the universe.
 To understand this next layer of laws, we need to first understand what Newtonian laws are.